 In addition to communication, it was critical to make real progress on the ground.
 Koskinen knew that this global problem could not be solved by the government alone; it needed cooperation from other stakeholders.
 As Koskinen put it, “An important lesson from Y2K is that people are willing and sometimes even anxious to cooperate with the government when it is made clear that it is a real partnership.”46

 Making it clear to other stakeholders that the government’s role in this was that of a facilitator and not a regulator enabled broader cooperation from stakeholders.
-For instance, some local gas stations were moving slowly in getting their gas pump payment systems Y2K-compliant.
+For instance, some local petrol stations were moving slowly in getting their petrol pump payment systems Y2K-compliant.
 Instead of bringing the federal government’s power to bear on them, Koskinen’s team sought out the Oil and Gas Industry Association’s assistance.
-The association promptly got their members to threaten to discontinue gas deliveries to all stations whose pumps weren’t Y2K-compliant.47
+The association promptly got their members to threaten to discontinue petrol deliveries to all stations whose pumps weren’t Y2K-compliant.47

 Although more than two decades old, the government’s Y2K success is still highly relevant today, highlighting the importance of trust-building in solving big, complex problems.
 It has some important lessons for today’s government leaders:

-Organizations that fit the government educator archetype impart knowledge, skills, and resources to inform, influence, or drive specific outcomes.
-Citizens, businesses, and other government institutions often depend on these organizations to deliver critical information and help drive economic, health, and policy decisions.
+Organisations that fit the government educator archetype impart knowledge, skills and resources to inform, influence, or drive specific outcomes.
+Citizens, businesses, and other government institutions often depend on these organisations to deliver critical information and help drive economic, health and policy decisions.

-The US Census Bureau is a good example of an educator organization.
-Given the importance of information flowing from these organizations, transparency, reliability, and capability are critical to trust.
+The US Census Bureau is a good example of an educator organisation.
+Given the importance of information flowing from these organisations, transparency, reliability and capability are critical to trust.